CS4310-org25/FreeNos-Repo/README.md

-# Wait For It...
+# Project 3: Prioritize It...

-Implementing the wait command in FreeNOS
+Implementing the renice command and multilevel priority in FreeNOS

 # Team Members
 Dylan Lim